nukopian/DBIx-Squirrel/README.md

 makes subtle changes to their interfaces.

-Such changes are additive and unobtrusive in nature, in most cases, resulting in additional calling forms rather than changes in outcome, or how the method is used.
-Unless a documented deviation from standard `DBI` behaviour exists, it may be safely assumed that the `DBI` documentation still applies.
+Such changes are additive and unobtrusive in nature, in most cases, resulting in additional calling forms rather than any change in the outcome.
+Unless a documented deviation from the standard `DBI` behaviour exists, one may safely assume that the `DBI` documentation still applies.

 Other parts of the `DBI` interface remain unaltered, as well as being accessible via `DBIx::Squirrel`.